tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 * Expense:  even the cheapest pole rod you could on taobao([奥西尼x7](https://item.taobao.com/item.htm?spm=a230r.1.14.25.23117b10Kpyfpn&id=641987583688&ns=1&abbucket=17#detail)) is gonna cost you 90-100 RMB like 15-16$.
 But you could get a 2.7m rod and 5000 reels with around 45 RMB like 7-8$.
 With my experiment, that cheap combiniation(8 strands braided PE line 6.0/0.40mm/32KG with 100 meters long - price is 12RMB .i.e 2$) could  get me cast out like 40-50 meters in a breeze.(TODO: change to 4strands for more abrasion resistance, but no preoptimzation)

 * landing fish: because you got reels and has drag, it is much easier to fight/play the fish once got bite.
 While if you're using Pole rod, you have pretty much fixed length line, which leaves very little room for mistake.
-I have seen lots of people fail to land the fish, because it cast out fully without buffer or extra room for flexibility(again conventional wisdom: the further, the better). if the fish got the bite, felt the pain, ficerly shake its head, it might go striaght oppose to bank direction(the line fish and rod is like 180 degree aligned).
+I have seen lots of people fail to land the fish, because it cast out fully without buffer or extra room for flexibility(again conventional wisdom: the further, the better). if the fish got the bite, felt the pain, flail - e.g - ficerly shake its head, it might go striaght oppose to bank direction(the line fish and rod is like 180 degree aligned).
 Under this case, you might not even has a chance to pick-up your rod,  end up in  tug-of-war (in chinese拔河) - i.e. fish go that way, you go this way -  and most of time it is the angler got tumbled and have to leave out the rod from hands if line is strong enough or most likely line breaks.
 Either case, the fish descends into the depths and leave you stare in disbelief(哦豁oh ho - in chinese - i.e. - bosh/wicked).